-Scrub down the tank
+Step 2: Scrub down the tank.

 Use a pet-safe cleanser or a diluted bleach solution to get into every nook and cranny of your turtle house.
 Remember to get the top of the tank and into the corners since those can hide gunk or invisible germs.
 Leave a long time to dry — a few hours — to ensure there's no smell or tiny particles left.

-Replace substrate and water
+Step 4: Replace substrate and water.

 As mentioned, you'll use new substrate when you do a deep clean since chips and paper both soil easily.
 For terrestrial and aquatic tanks, water needs to be completely fresh, and you want to mind your source for impurities as well.
 Run your full testing kit whenever you do a clean.

-Change things up
+Step 5: Change things up.

 Just as you redecorate your home every so often, your turtle will love a new place to explore occasionally.
 Make sure you keep a space for "sunning" even if you shift it a bit one way or the other.
 Introducing new objects can serve as stimulation for your animal, too.